-Inputs are the resources needed to support the program and may include key organizational resources like program staff, funding, specific facilities/equipment, as well as partnerships with other organizations or experts.
-It's important to consider all community assets that could support the program, including those that may not traditionally included.
+Inputs are the resources needed to support the program and may include: key organizational resources like program staff, funding, specific facilities/equipment, as well as partnerships with other organizations or experts.

 Activities are what you do in your program and are usually described in action verbs, such as "assess," "create," "provide," "monitor," "develop," "educate," "train."
 It's helpful to start by brainstorming all the activities and then grouping them into key categories.